 During our closure we have received overwhelming support from our audiences, Members and Patrons as well as invaluable ongoing support from Brighton & Hove City Council and emergency funding from Arts Council England.

-Since the end of March, we have been doing everything we can to help our recovery, renewal and reopening, from ticket donations through cost savings to accessing emergency funds and launching online events and partnership projects such as A Simple Act of Wonder and Café Domenica.
+Since the end of March, we have been doing everything we can to help our recovery, renewal and reopening, from ticket donations through cost savings to accessing emergency funds and launching online events and partnership projects such as A Simple Act of Wonder, Café Domenica and Live is Alive.

 If you donate to the #BringBackBrightonDome campaign, you will be not only supporting the city’s vital arts community but doing your bit to help bring back live performance again to one of its most treasured spaces.
 We will use your donations to programme and deliver Brighton Dome and Brighton Festival shows in 2021.

 To thank you, we are offering rewards such as backstage tours, theatre ticket vouchers, posters and art prints including five exclusive screen prints of favourite Brighton Festival brochure cover art works (see below) selected by our audience members from Brighton Festival’s back catalogue from the last 54 years.
 These A2 (420 x 594 mm) or A3 (297 × 420 mm) deluxe prints have been lovingly handmade by Brighton's The Private Press and with premium paper donated by GF Smith.

 - Brighton Festival 2018 prints (A2 size): Visual artist and Brighton Festival 2018 Guest Director David Shrigley’s illustration

 - Brighton Festival 2017 prints (A2 size): Leading design agency Johnson Banks and Brighton tattoo artist Adam Sage’s design for poet, musician and Brighton Festival 2017 Guest Director Kae (then Kate) Tempest